KHUSHIBHANSALI04112000/Knowledge-Hub/Readme.md

 - **Backend Bot:** A Node.js/Express server that:
   - Receives webhooks from Chatwoot.
   - Processes messages starting with `/ask`.
-  - Queries WikiJs API.
+  - Queries search  API in Outline KB
   - Sends responses via the Chatwoot API.

 - **Component Integration:**
   - **Keycloak** secures access to the KB app .
-  - **WikiJs** provides the KnowledgeBase articles.
+  - **Outline** provides the KnowledgeBase articles.
   - **Chatwoot** serves as the interactive chat interface.

 All components are brought together using Docker Compose for streamlined local development.